We’re ready to press ahead

 Let’s get one thing straight: the high recycling percentage of 98.7 of car weight is definitely positive.
 That is something we can be proud of, both at ARN and in the sector, but we haven’t reached the finishing line just yet.
 We are now entering the next phase and are ready to press ahead.
 The reason is not only because there’s always room for improvement, but also because car recycling will only become more challenging in coming years.

-necessary to continue achieving the 95 percentile in the future.
+Our shareholders and other companies in the automotive sector expect us to do what is necessary to continue achieving the 95 percentile in the future.
 Of course, this will have to be done while taking into consideration the critical scrutiny of the government and consumers.
 That is not a problem at this time, but it does not go without saying that we will perform equally as well year every year.
 The further roll-out of electric cars, for instance, is an increasingly greater challenge since, after all, these require a different type of recycling.
 We will also need to find a solution to the use of new materials, such as the ‘self-undenting’ materials from the world of nanotechnology discussed during the ARN Relation Day.

 To determine how to meet all the challenges that the future will bring, we need to know the direction in which we are heading.
 At ARN, we recently fine-tuned our vision and mission.
 In a nutshell, our purpose and focus is car recycling.
 And without too many other distractions, since we want to remain experts.